Linker dependence of 1O2 generation by G4-binding tetra-imidazolium porphyrins

 Abstract

-Three water-soluble porphyrins with tetra-cationic imidazolium groups were synthesized and assessed for complexation with human telomeric guanine-quadruplex (G4) DNA.
-By UV titration studies, these porphyrins showed 10-fold higher complexation stability to G4 DNA over non-G4 DNA.
-This was consistent with FRET experimental data showing G4 stabilization by these porphyrins was significantly enhanced in comparison to non-G4 DNA.
-The porphyrins had slightly longer wavelength of absorption in comparison to a previously reported cationic porphyrin with the same cationic groups but shorter linkers, indicating that they may be more suitable as photosensitizers (PSs) for photodynamic therapy (PDT).
-Significant photoinduced singlet oxygen (1O2) generation of these porphyrins was observed by ESR spin-trapping method under irradiation with deep red LED light (max at 660 nm).
+Three water-soluble porphyrins with tetracationic imidazolium groups were synthesized and assessed for complexation with human telomeric guanine-quadruplex (G4) DNA.
+Based on UV-vis titration studies, these porphyrins showed 10-fold higher complexation stability toward G4 DNA over non-G4 DNA.
+This was consistent with FRET experimental data, which showed that G4 stabilization by these porphyrins was significantly enhanced in comparison with that of non-G4 DNA.
+The porphyrins had slightly longer absorption wavelengths than a previously reported cationic porphyrin with the same functional groups but shorter linkers, indicating that they may be more suitable as photosensitizers (PSs) for photodynamic therapy (PDT).
+Significant photoinduced singlet oxygen (1O2) generation of these porphyrins was observed by the ESR spin-trapping method under irradiation with deep red LED light (max at 660 nm).
 In the presence of telo24 G4 DNA, this photoinduced 1O2 generation was enhanced.
-Cellular internalization of these porphyrins was observed by flow cytometry, resulting in sufficient photocytotoxicity of these porphyrins to both cancer cells (HeLa) and normal cells (NHDF).
-Photocytotoxicity to a cancer cell line was higher than to the normal cells.
+Cellular internalization of these porphyrins was observed by flow cytometry, resulting in sufficient photocytotoxicity of these porphyrins toward both cancer cells (HeLa) and normal cells (NHDF).
+Photocytotoxicity to a cancer cell line was higher than that to normal cells.
 Although this mechanism was not clearly explained, the results show superior properties of these porphyrin molecules reported here as PDT-PSs.

 - This article is part of the themed collection: Celebrating the 65th birthdays of Professors Jay Siegel and Kim Baldridge